mas-bandwidth/gafferongames/content/post/integration_basics.md

 Euler integration is the most basic numerical integration technique.
 It is only 100% accurate when the rate of change is constant over the timestep.

 Since acceleration is constant in the example above, the integration of velocity is without error.
-However, we are also integrating velocity to get the position each step, and velocity is increasing by 10 meters per-second per-second due to acceleration, so velocity is definitely _not_ constant.
+However, we are also integrating velocity to get the position each step, and velocity is increasing due to acceleration, so velocity is definitely _not_ constant.
 This means there is error in the integrated position.

 Just how large is this error?
 Let's find out!

 There is a closed form solution[*](#ballistic_footnote) for how an object moves under constant acceleration.
-We can use this equation to compare our numerically integrated position with the exact result:
+We can use this to compare our numerically integrated position with the exact result:

         s = ut + 0.5at^2
         s = 0.0*t + 0.5at^2